-- 1. Association representatives (those persons holding positions as officers within the Association) may use the County email system to communicate concerning collective bargaining matters. - 2.
-"Collective bargaining matters" means any of the following: - (a) official Association announcements to the Association membership (such as meeting subjects, dates and times); - (b) the meaning, interpretation or application of this Agreement; - (c) the presentation and adjustment of grievances to management under Article 12 of this Agreement; - (d) matters directly related to the collective bargaining relationship between the County and the Association. - 3.
-Association members may use the County email system to contact Association representatives regarding collective bargaining matters, including any of the following purposes: - (a) to arrange a date, time and location for a meeting concerning the meaning, interpretation or application of this Agreement;
+- (a) Association representatives (those persons holding positions as officers within the Association) may use the County email system to communicate concerning collective bargaining matters. - (b) "Collective bargaining matters" means any of the following: - i. official Association announcements to the Association membership (such as meeting subjects, dates and times);

-- (b) to ask a question regarding the meaning, interpretation, or application of this Agreement; - (c) to present a grievance regarding the meaning, interpretation or application of this Agreement; - (d) to request Association representation in matters concerning the meaning, application or interpretation of this Agreement. - 4.
-In addition to collective bargaining matters, Association representatives are permitted to use County email system to communicate with bargaining-unit members regarding matters involving the governance or business of the Association. - 5.
-It is understood that there is no expectation of confidentiality or privacy concerning communications sent over the County email system, and that the County reserves the right to access and disclose all messages sent over the County email system for any purpose. - 6.
-The County email system will not be used for political purposes at any time, and this limitation shall override any of the permissible uses of the email system listed above.
+- ii. the meaning, interpretation or application of this Agreement; - iii. the presentation and adjustment of grievances to management under Article 14 (Settlement of Disputes) of this Agreement; - iv. matters directly related to the collective bargaining relationship between the County and the Association. - (c) Association members may use the County email system to contact Association representatives regarding collective bargaining matters, including any of the following purposes: - i. to arrange a date, time and location for a meeting concerning the meaning, interpretation or application of this Agreement; - ii. to ask a question regarding the meaning, interpretation, or application of this Agreement; - iii. to present a grievance regarding the meaning, interpretation or application of this Agreement; - iv. to request Association representation in matters concerning the meaning, application or interpretation of this Agreement. - (d) In addition to collective bargaining matters, Association representatives are permitted to use County email system to communicate with bargaining-unit members regarding matters involving the governance or business of the Association. - (e) It is understood that there is no expectation of confidentiality or privacy concerning communications sent over the County email system, and that the County reserves the right to access and disclose all messages sent over the County email system for any purpose. - (f) The County email system will not be used for political purposes at any time, and this limitation shall override any of the permissible uses of the email system listed above.
 "Political purposes" shall include matters related to support or opposition to candidates or measures in any election (County elections, union candidate elections, or otherwise).